spacepatcher/firehol-ip-aggregator/README.md

 # Firehol-IP-Aggregator
-Аpplication for keeping reputation feeds from https://github.com/firehol/blocklist-ipsets (.netset and .ipset) data in relational database PostgreSQL with including historical data.
+Аpplication for keeping reputation feeds from https://github.com/firehol/blocklist-ipsets (.netset and .ipset only and not time sliced lists) in PostgreSQL database with including historical data.

 Some features of keeping and processing data:
-* Reputation data is never deleted from the application database
+* New data is written to existing data with `last_added` field update.
-* New data is written to existing data with a timestamp update
+* Data deleted from reputation feed is not deleted from the application database.
+For such data, `last_removed` field is updated.

 **Start application**

-To start the collection module and the API server locally, just type:
+To start the collection module and the API server, just type:
 ```
 sudo docker-compose up -d
 ```